Tell us the truth about your infertility treatment experience!

 Aleksander Wiecki delves into the intricacies of IVF success rates.
 Complementing the discussion is a colorful stacked column chart.

-Judging fertility clinics abroad on the basis of their success rates is one of the most widely used methods patients use to help them choose their ideal IVF clinic but unfortunately, it is not always the wisest one.
+Judging fertility clinics abroad on the basis of their success rates is one of the most widely used methods patients use to help them choose their ideal IVF (in vitro fertilization) clinic but unfortunately, it is not always the wisest one.
 You might ask why this is so but in fact success rates are not solely achieved by the actions of the clinic but rather they are the result of a number of interrelated factors.
 The clinic plays a large part as a result of the professionalism and experience of its fertility team and the technologies employed in fertility treatments but so too do patients.

-In the majority of cases it is a patient’s individual situation, their fertility problems and medical history which influence the final result of the treatment rather than the clinic itself.
+In the majority of cases it is a patient’s individual situation, their fertility problems, and medical history which influence the final result of the treatment rather than the clinic itself.
 A woman’s age, genetic factors or various reasons for infertility play a crucial role in determining IVF success.

 It is highly advisable to do your own research prior to choosing the best fertility clinic abroad.
 Always analyse all the medical and psychological aspects that the IVF treatment process entails and only choose to proceed if you ready to commit financially to what can be a substantial investment.